ecmwf-projects/cads-messages/sites/ads/2024/2024-03-01-production-keycloak.md

 severity: warning
 ---

-Check our [informative page](https://confluence.ecmwf.int/x/uINmFw) to best prepare yourself to use new ADS.
+Should you have not yet migrated from the old ADS system to the new ADS, please check our [informative page](https://confluence.ecmwf.int/x/uINmFw) for guidance.